chiyodad/es678/06/README.md

 String.prototype.split(separator, limit) calls separator[Symbol.split](this, limit).
 The parameters don’t have to be regular expressions, anymore.
 Any objects with appropriate methods will do.

-6.9 Cheat sheet: the new string methods
+6.9 Cheat sheet: the new string methods (요약)
 Tagged templates:

 String.raw(callSite, ...substitutions) : string